 Once an institution has received both Provisional Approval (Stage III) and Initial Program Approval (Stage IV), the institution can begin admitting candidates and implementing their approved educator preparation program(s).
-During the Provisional Approval period, the institution will operate the approved program(s), recommend candidates for appropriate credentials, submit annual reports through the Accreditation Data System (ADS), and obtain access to and use information in the Credential Information Guide (CIG) and, if appropriate, Results Analyzer.
+During this time, the institution will operate the approved program(s), recommend candidates for appropriate credentials, submit annual reports through the Accreditation Data System (ADS), and obtain access to and use information in the Credential Information Guide (CIG) and, if appropriate, Results Analyzer.